chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 The first and most important for detecting edges and shapes are the convolutional layer.
 This is usually a square filter slid across and down the image radar images that learns the shapes associated with that particular label (i.e. 0 for ship and 1 for iceberg).
 This deepens the spatial information available on a particular pixel.
 The second notable layer is a pooling layer, which averages or maxes a subset of usually >= 2x2 pixels on the radar image.
 This layer of the CNN usually follows a convolutional layer and works to shrink the dimensions of the informational object, while keeping the deepness that the convolution added.
 Finally, the other layer to be conversant in is the dropout layer, which randomly turns off some neurons in the network so that all of the architecture can be trained.
 This can be thought as "turning off" your dominant hand to learn how to sign your name with your off-hand, but in the case of nodes in a network.
 The theory is that, unlike a person, a fully-utilized neural network will generalize better than one with "asleep" nodes.

-**ADD SUMMARY OR EXPLANATION OF SIMPNET HERE**

-SimpNet, like most CNN architectures, works because it does, rather than some application of theory ().
-A custom CNN build scored better, but that code was lost in a freak git accident.
-SimpNet was found for its accuracy on the **WHATEVER DATABASE** and its block-like design, allowing for meta-learning refinement later.
+SimpNet, like most CNN architectures, works because it does, rather than some application of theory.
+One of my custom CNN builds scored better on this dataset, but that code was lost in a freak git accident.
+SimpNet was therefore found for its accuracy on many standard datasets, such as CIFAR10, CIFAR100, MNIST, and SVHN, and its block-like design, allowing for possible meta-learning refinement later.

-In the paper,

-**END OF SIMPNET DISCUSSION**
+In the paper, they reach for a combination of training simplicity and parameter reduction with performance.
+In their words, "it is highly desirable to design efficient (less complex) architectures with smaller number of layers and parameters, which are as good as their deeper and more complex counterparts.
+Such architectures can then be further tweaked using novel tricks from the literature" [(Hasanpour et al, 2018)](https://arxiv.org/pdf/1802.06205.pdf).

 Also to note is that we haven't mentioned the incidence angles yet.
 If we went through the trouble of filling the missing angles, we might as well use them in our initial analysis, right?